 9. Harvest and serve

-10. Most of all, enjoy being together
+10. Enjoy being together

 Exploring nature and having fun in the yard makes for precious memories.
-Drink lemonade, lay down and look at the clouds, plant the flowers, play in the water, laugh, and enjoy the whole gardening experience together.
-We hope these garden activities for kids has helped jog your brain for fun ways to spend time with your family this summer!
+Drink lemonade, lay down and look at the clouds, plant flowers, play in the water, laugh, and enjoy the whole gardening experience together.
+We hope these garden activities for kids have helped jog your brain for fun ways to spend time with your family this summer!

 If you’re ready to focus on the sunny weather ahead, there are a range of tasks you can undertake to get your patio ready for lounging, entertaining, or whatever it is that you like to do outside.